Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Results and discussion

 \subsubsection{Starches dataset}

 For the starches dataset, we run the stepwise REDDA with $\gamma=0.03$.
-That is, the method is protected against potential contaminated spectra in the training set, as only $100\lceil 1-\gamma \rceil\%$ of the samples is employed for model fitting, leaving the least likely $100\gamma \%$ unmodeled.
+That is, the method is protected against potential corrupted spectra in the training set, as only $100\lceil 1-\gamma \rceil\%$ of the samples is employed for model fitting, leaving the least likely $100\gamma \%$ unmodeled.
 Such robustification effectively takes care of the label noise placed in the calibration set, preventing it to spoil the wavelength selection.
 The procedure, out of $P=2901$, selects a total of only six relevant spectral variables: $1728$ cm$^{-1}$, $1682$ cm$^{-1}$, $1555$ cm$^{-1}$, $1502$ cm$^{-1}$, $997$ cm$^{-1}$ and $995$ cm$^{-1}$.
 The last two wavenumbers correspond to spectral distributions of amylose and amilopectin, which are known to be present in different ratios for the different starch classes.
 The other wavenumbers on the list correspond to very low levels of absorbance in the spectra which makes molecular interpretation difficult.
 Figure \ref{fig:pair_plot_rel_var_TBIC} displays the generalized pairs plot \cite{Emerson2013} for the selected variables.
 Such graphical tool encompasses different plot types depending on the paired combinations of categorical and/or quantitative variables, generalizing the standard scatterplot, depicted only in the lower triangular matrix.
-Graphs above the main diagonal report contours of 2D density estimates, where it stands out that the most difficult task resides in separating starch classes $1$ and $2$, as was already pointed out in \cite{FernandezPierna2007a}.
-Right and bottom margins respectively include side-by-side boxplots and faceted-density plots, useful in revealing patterns when dealing with one categorical and one continuous variable.
+Graphs above the main diagonal report contours of 2D density estimates, while right and bottom margins respectively include side-by-side boxplots and faceted-density plots, useful in providing a class-specific overview of univariate distributions when dealing with one categorical and one continuous variable.
 Lastly, univariate plots are displayed in the main diagonal, namely density plots and a bar chart illustrating samples proportion.
+Figure \ref{fig:pair_plot_rel_var_TBIC} helps in visually interpreting how the selected variables contribute to classes separation.
+The third starch type shows on average a much higher absorbance in wavelength $1728$ cm$^{-1}$, isolating it from the other three types.
+The fourth starch seems to display general lower absorbance in wavelength $995$ cm$^{-1}$, while the second type exhibits a peculiar distribution in wavelength $997$ cm$^{-1}$, with much higher variability compared to the other groups.
+Overall, in both the bivariate scatter and in the 2D density plots it stands out that the most difficult task resides in separating starch classes $1$ and $2$, as was already pointed out in \cite{FernandezPierna2007a}.

 A REDDA model with $\gamma=0.03$ is employed to classify the test samples, using as predictors the spectral frequencies retained by the stepwise variable selector.
 A Support Vector Machine with Gaussian radial kernel (SVM) was also considered, as it was shown to be the best performing classifier for this specific dataset \cite{FernandezPierna2005,FernandezPierna2007a}.
 In addition, we replicate the second best solution proposed by one of the `Chimiom\'{e}trie 2005' contest participants: an ensemble method was constructed by combining ROC, PLS and SVM predictions via majority vote on a subset of variables, previously determined by a PLS model.
 Classification accuracy for the three competing methods, learned on both the original training set and on the one containing label noise, are reported in Table \ref{tab:misclass_error_application}.